vk-cs/docs-public/docs/en/dbs/dbaas/instructions/create/create-cluster/create-cluster.md

         The larger the disk size, the higher its performance in some disk operations.

+        The `WAL Disk` parameter is calculated automatically as `Main disk size` × `0.2`.

+        {note:warn}

+        PostgreSQL instances running version 14 and later automatically switch to read-only mode when free space on the primary or WAL disk reaches 5% of the disk capacity or 4 GB, whichever is less.

+        {/note}

       - **Enable volume autoscaling**: select this option so that the disk size increases automatically when the disk is filled with data.
 When selecting this option, also specify **The maximum volume size, GB**.

+         The **Maximum WAL Disk Size** parameter is calculated automatically as `Maximum volume size` × `0.2`.

       - **Network**: the network where the cluster will be hosted.
 If the required network is not in the list, [create it](/en/networks/vnet/instructions/net#creating_network).

       - **Assign an external IP:** select this option to assign a floating IP address to the cluster.
 Such a cluster will be accessible from the Internet.

         {note:warn}